danielfett/draft-dpop/main.md

 alone, which can improve the security posture even when protected resources are not updated to support DPoP.

-If a client receives a different `token_type` value than `DPoP` in the response, the access token protection provided by DPoP is not given.
+If the access token response contains a different `token_type` value than `DPoP`, the access token protection provided by DPoP is not given.
 The client must discard the response in this case, if this protection is deemed important for the security of the application; otherwise, it may continue as in a regular OAuth interaction.